dwrobel/flatcam/README.md

 - various small fixes
 - fix for toggle grid lines updating canvas only after moving the mouse (hack, actually)
 - some changes in the UI layout in Cutout Tool
+- added some geometry parameters in Cutout Tool as a convenience, to be passed to the generated Geometry objects

 2.12.2019